sourcegraph/sourcegraph-public-snapshot/doc/index.md

 ### Quick install

-You can quickly try out Sourcegraph locally using Docker, which takes only a few minutes and lets you try out all of its features:
+You can quickly try out Sourcegraph locally using Docker, which takes only a few minutes and lets you try out all of its features except Code Insights:

 <!--
   DO NOT CHANGE THIS TO A CODEBLOCK.